-1. Mortgage Credit Score
+1. Credit Score

-Credit scores are a three digit number between 300 and 850 that rate a consumers credit history and recent trends.
-Lenders review the credit score for mortgage loans for various aspects of a consumers financial history, therefore they’re predictive of their likelihood to default.
+Mortgage credit scores are three digit numbers that rate your credit history and recent trends in your payment reliability.
+Lenders review your credit score for mortgage loans, looking for various aspects of a your financial history.

 2. Employment Status